-Generalised anxiety disorder (GAD) is a very common type of anxiety that can significantly affect your daily life.
+Generalised anxiety disorder (GAD) is a very common type of anxiety that can affect your daily life.

 Symptoms can include:

-- You worry on more days than not
+- Worrying on more days than not.

-- You worry about lots of different things
+- Worrying about lots of different things.

 If you would like to know more about generalised anxiety, please see the booklet and video on this page.